 Sri Lanka’s ancient cities had dagobas almost as big as the Egyptian pyramids.
 One after one these cities disappeared and became parts of the jungle, until the Europeans came and found these lost cities with their stupas and dagobas that were so well preserved.

 Sri Lanka’s ancient cities, a dagoba in the jungle

 Excavations still go on in Sri Lanka’s jungles and more temples, palaces and private homes are found.

 The area in question is the Cultural Triangle of Sri Lanka, located in the central region of the country.
 Most tourists visiting Sri Lanka prefer staying on the country’s coastline but everey traveler should also visit the Cultural Triangle.
-It is a must see place if you are in the country.
-It’s a real treasure for history and nature lovers.
+It is a must see place if you are in the country, and a real treasure for history and nature lovers.

 But what were these ancient cities and how did they all disappear?

 Sri Lanka’s Ancient Cities

 The first city was Anuradhapura from where the kings ruled the country for more than a thousand years, from the 4th century BC to the 11th century AD.

 In that phase the kings moved to Polonnaruwa that became the new capital of the country.

 An ancient pond in Anuradhapura, one of Sri Lanka’s ancient cities

 However in the 13th century Sri Lanka was invaded from India.
 Polonnaruwa was abandoned and forgotten in the jungle.
 Years later Sri Lanka was ruled from Kandy further south, until when the British came and moved the capital to the coast.

 The castle on Sigiriya Rock again was built in the 5th century, by a prince who lived on the rock top for a couple of decades until his suicide.
 After that groups of monks still lived on the rock, until they abandoned it in the 12th century.
 Sigiriya Rock was forgotten in the jungle.